The Shark Vertex Pro Cordless Vacuum is a great lightweight cleaning companion that won't break the bank

 Why you can trust Top Ten Reviews Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-A trusted stalwart of the vacuum cleaner market with a reputation for producing some of the best vacuum cleaners for home, Shark is one of the leading names in floorcare.
+A trusted stalwart of the vacuum cleaner market with a reputation for producing some great vacuum cleaners, Shark is one of the leading names in floor care.
 It’s known for its innovative take on appliances, and the Shark Vertex Pro Cordless Vacuum is no different.

-This cordless, bagless vacuum offers a different design to most cordless vacuums around today.
+This cordless, bagless vacuum offers a design that is different from most of the best cordless vacuums around today.
 Instead of the usual handheld unit with a wand and floorhead attached, this model concentrates all of the weight lower down, so there’s less stress on your arms.

 Image shows the Shark Vertex Pro Cordless Vacuum.